A Robust Similarity Estimator: Conclusion

 \section{Conclusion}

-In this paper, we suggest a new measure of statistical association which captures the similarity between multiple random variables and is grounded in the ideas of \citet{Thorndike_1905} and \citet{Fisher_1919}.
-The similarity is defined as the relative extent of joint variation along the direction of the vector of ones, which can be viewed as the direction of perfect similarity for random outcomes, measured in both sign and magnitude.
-The suggested similarity estimator is intrinsically insensitive to extreme observations, caused by fat-tailed data and outliers, and this ensures robustness for the entire sampling distribution of the estimator.
+We consider an empirical measure of association that reflects the statistical similarity between random variables and is grounded in the ideas of \citet{Thorndike_1905} and \citet{Fisher_1919}.
+The similarity is defined as the relative extent of joint variation along the direction of the vector of ones, which can be viewed as the direction of perfect similarity in both sign and magnitude.
+In this paper, we adapt the similarity measure to the robust estimation of the correlation coefficient and to the corresponding inference.
+We propose both sample-average and maximum-likelihood versions of the estimator, which are intrinsically insensitive to extreme observations arising from fat-tailed distributions and outliers.